devanshkaushik/wysa-mini-project/README.md

 ## Available Scripts

-Close the repository and in the project folder you can run the following scripts
+Clone the repository and in the project folder you can run the following scripts

 ### `npm start`